ChrOmSid/udemy-python-bootcamp/README.md

 # udemy-python-bootcamp
-My first steps in Python, trying to achive some practice.
+My first steps in Python, trying to achieve some practice.

 This will contain: